Asian stock markets gain ahead of Fed update

 Investors also are looking for corporate profit reports in mid-January.
 Analysts polled by FactSet expect earnings for companies in the S&P 500 to slip during the fourth quarter and remain flat for the first half of 2023.

-In energy markets, benchmark U.S. crude shed 5 cents to $76.88 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude shed 28 cents to $76.65 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell $3.33 to $76.93 on Tuesday.
-Brent crude, the price basis for international oil trading, gained 15 cents to $82.25 per barrel in London.
+Brent crude, the price basis for international oil trading, retreated 17 cents to $81.93 per barrel in London.
 It lost $3.81 the previous session to $82.10.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.